aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

   },
   "links": {
     "/objects": {
-      source_pose: "/vehicle_pose"
+      target_pose: "/vehicle_pose"
     },
     "/lidar_1": {
-      source_pose: "/vehicle_pose"
+      target_pose: "/vehicle_pose"
     },
     "/lidar_2": {
-      source_pose: "/vehicle_pose_2"
+      target_pose: "/vehicle_pose_2"
     },
     "/map_lanes": {
-      source_pose: "/map_base"
+      target_pose: "/map_base"
     },
     "/vehicle_pose": {
-      source_pose: "/map_base"
+      target_pose: "/map_base"
     },
     "/vehicle_pose_2": {
-      source_pose: "/map_base"
+      target_pose: "/map_base"
     }
   }
 ```

-Today we have a special coordinate VEHICLE_RELATIVE, which will cause data to be interpreted as
+Today we have a special coordinate _VEHICLE_RELATIVE_, which will cause data to be interpreted as
-relative to the /vehicle_pose Pose.
-With the more general solution provided by the _links_ field we
+relative to the _/vehicle_pose_ Pose.
+With the more general solution provided by the _links_ field
-can model any number of vehicles by creating a link to a defined Pose.
+we can model any number of vehicles by creating a link to a defined Pose.

 # Detailed Design